MINISTER'S MESSAGE

 My name is Thorsten Koenig, and I am your new Interim Moderator.

 As my name already indicates, I am not Scottish but German.
 Before my wife Astrid and I arrived in Scotland five years ago, we lived in Amsterdam.
-There, for 15 years, I served as an elder and treasurer of the English Reformed Church, which is part of the International Presbetery.
+There, for 15 years, I served as an elder and treasurer of the English Reformed Church, which is part of the International Presbytery.

 We came to Scotlad because Astrid was offered a position at the Royal Hospital for Children in Glasgow, and so I followed her.